Zennoon/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 if the current character is in another string using the above function _strchr, if it is, it increments a variable, if not, it breaks the loop.
 At the end, it returns that count variable.

+4-strpbrk.c: This function finds the first occurence in s, of any character in accept, and returns a pointer to it.
+This one also uses the _strchr function from task 2.
+For every character in s, it checks if it is found in accept, using _strchr.
+If it is in accept, it returns a pointer to that character.
+After checking each character, if no match is found, it returns NULL.